mikkie/stocking/src/doc/readMe.txt

 5.filter by bull2.py
 6.filter by xsg.js
 7.filter by yesterday buy
-8.filter by yg.py
+8.filter by remove trade > 20
-9.filter by keeponly10.py